 Conclusion:

 A hunger strike poses ethical challenges to the physicians.
-When dealing with competent hunger striker, the physician should assess them regularly, acknowledge their autonomy, discuss their preferences and obtain it in writing.
+When dealing with competent hunger striker, the physician should assess him/her regularly, acknowledge his/her autonomy, discuss their preferences, inform him/her adequately about the consequences of the hungerstrike, discuss the proportionality between the political/social goals and the consequences of the hungerstrike and obtain it a well written detailed will in writing and signed.
 Patients should be well informed about their condition, its consequences and treatment alternatives.
 They should be communicated well to verify external coercion and relocated to a safe place if psychological pressure is determined.
 An informed consent should be obtained from a patient for any procedure and sharing of information.
 Confidentiality should be maintained.
 A valid decision should be respected even when deny treatment.
 Treating them against their wish might cause more harm than good by hurting their dignity.
 So, those who willfully refuse nutrition even at the face of death should not be force fed.
 In case of an unconscious hunger striker, advance directives have to be considered which help physicians to treat them ethically.
 If a physician is well acquainted with the hunger striker and believes that the advance refusal corresponds to that of the patient’s values then he/she has a moral obligation to follow it.
 However, if a patient is being seen for the first time or uncertain of the advance refusal, then he has an obligation to treat him/her.

 Limitations: